newrelic/docs-website/src/data-dictionary/events/MobileSession/carrier.md

   - MobileRequestError
 ---

-The mobile network over which the app transferred data, such as wifi, Verizon, or Sprint.
+The network over which the app transferred data, such as Wi-Fi, Verizon, or Sprint.